format validator

 Rules & checks

-Parses each non-empty line as JSON.
+Parses each non-empty line as an independent JSON value.

 When to use it